 - Any other reason that causes the assessor to intervene to avoid a crisis or potential crisis

 … and many more.
 It’s a long list and it grows all the time as candidates continually find inventive ways to sabotage their PDA!!

 How do we minimise the risk of making these mistakes?
 The answer is simple – PRACTICE, PRACTICE AND MORE PRACTICE!!

 We’ve even seen a parent-instructed learner who, just prior to their PDA, was driving an automatic car (accelerator and brake) with their left foot.
 How did it get to that stage?
-They had been driving for more than six months with multiple family driving supervisors, but nobody noticed.
-It was picked up immediately in the first few seconds of their first professional lesson – but only two weeks before their booked PDA.
-Another parent trained driver had been braking with their left foot without being noticed!
-It can be virtually impossible in the limited available time to prepare an improperly trained learner to the required standard – often with a predictable result in the PDA.
+They had been driving for more than six months with multiple family driving supervisors, but nobody had noticed.
+It was picked up immediately in the first few seconds of their first paid driving lesson – but only two weeks before their booked PDA.
+Another parent-instructed learner had been braking with their left foot without being noticed!
+The parent themselves had previously completed their own advanced driving course but had still overlooked their child’s obvious technique error.

 Driving Lessons in Joondalup CBD and surrounds